 We also have partnerships with the following CDFIs processing PPP applications:

-Economic Injury Disaster Loan (EIDL) & EIDL Advance
+Economic Injury Disaster Loan (EIDL) & EIDL Targeted Advance

-The EIDL program is newly launched with additional funding.
-Pls note: you do not need to apply for this program via a financial institution.
+The 2021 EIDL loan program is also now open.
+The application is available here - please note, you do not need to apply for this loan via a lender.

 A summary of the $900 billion COVID relief bill is provided below.